 Understanding what type of communication works best for the audience you are looking to target is essential.
 Once you have selected your target audience and your method of communication, then pick from these choice options ideal for event marketing.

 With a minimum of 2.19 billion monthly active users, Facebook has retained its position as the social media channel with the widest reach.
 The network allows you to reach the most varied of audience in terms of geo, gender, as well as age.
 Today, everyone from your newly born to your 96 year-old grandma is on Facebook.
 Even the house cat has an account.
-This is the channel for you if you are looking to reach out to the maximum audience to sell tickets.
+This is the channel for you if you are looking to reach out to the maximum audience to sell tickets online.

 Instagram has a slightly different approach to advertising and appeals to those with a high sense of visual aspect in their event.
 It’s popular with the millennial generation, especially women.
 Ideal for art festivals, dance performances, F&B events and the likes, Instagram is poised as the perfect social media channel to promote your exquisite pictures and videos.